Skip to content

 Fuelling the Engine

-The problem: You're either under-fuelling and wondering why you can't recover, or eating for weight loss and tanking your performance.
+The problem: You're either under-fuelling and wondering why you can't recover, or eating for weight loss and watching your power bleed away.

-What you'll do: A daily fuelling system that supports training quality and body composition at the same time.
-The protocol that took Anthony from 86kg to 79kg.
+What you'll do: A daily fuelling system that feeds the training and shifts body composition at once — the carb-periodisation framework Dr. David Dunne runs with World Tour pros.
+The protocol that took Anthony from 86kg to 79kg without losing a watt.

 • 13-min video